opnsense/docs/source/manual/how-tos/insight.rst

 IP Addresses Pie Chart
 ----------------------
-The IP addresses pie chart works the same as the ports pie chart and shows the percentage per ip number.
-One can change the view by clicking or double clicking on one of the shown ip numbers.
+The IP addresses pie chart works the same as the ports pie chart and shows the percentage per IP number.
+One can change the view by clicking or double clicking on one of the shown IP numbers.

 Clicking on a piece of the pie will open a detailed view for further analysis.